GromovoiStanislav/NestJS_GraphQL/graphql_12/README.md

 }
 ```

-Get the drafts of a user
+Get the drafts of a user:

 ```
 # Get the drafts of a user